oluwatimio/ehotel/README.md

 ## Test login info for Shopify -

 ### Book a hotel with this customer account
-Login for customer account = testshopifycustomer@ehotels.com
+Login for customer account = testshopifybooking@ehotels.com
-Password = testshopify
+Password = bookinghotel

 ### Create a hotel with this hotel account
 Login for hotel account = testshopifyhotel2@ehotels.com